 I think there is confusion with the soft unhealthy growth encouraged by the use of too much heat in Winter.
-Inexperienced gardeners do not seem to realise that Winter light is often insufficient for many plants to healthily growth.
+Inexperienced gardeners do not seem to realise that Winter light is often insufficient for many plants to healthily grow.
 I despair when I see five pound notes being burned heating greenhouses in January to enable excessively early sowings of plants for later in the year.
 Don’t people realise that nature makes a much better fist of heating?
 Sunshine comes in a neat little package, heat to make plants grow faster and light to make the sugars that are the ‘building bricks’ of healthy growth.
 It is no use whatsoever and positively harmful having too warm a greenhouse on a sunless January day.

 Circumstances where Winter use of fertilizer is inappropriate